-Now, in our study of chapter 14, we found there are four different features that he deals with in 13.
-Number one is the prominence of love, verses 1-3.
-And there, he discusses the fact that anything minus love is nothing; love is prominent in every gift, in every ministry.
-Secondly, the perfections of love, and in verses 4-7, he discussed all those qualities that make up the portrait of love.
-And now he comes, thirdly, in verses 8-12, to the permanence of love.
+Now, in our study of the thirteenth chapter, we found there are four different features that he deals with in 13.
+Number one is the prominence of love, verses 1 to 3.
+And there, he discusses the fact that anything minus love is nothing.
+Love is prominent in every gift, in every ministry.
+Secondly, the perfections of love, and in verses 4-7, he discussed all of those qualities that make up the portrait of love.
+And now he comes, thirdly, in verses 8 to 12, to the permanence of love.
 And 13 then closes out with the preeminence of love.

-And so Paul’s letter to them is a corrective.
-It’s strong and it’s firm and straightforward.
+And so, Paul’s letter to them is a corrective.
+It’s strong, it’s firm and straightforward.
 And in the middle of it, like some glorious sunset, the apostle Paul climaxes his thoughts about their particular need by saying, “And here is the brightest spot of all, love.”
-That was the one great thing that is needed, the one great thing that is absent.
-There was no self-sacrificial giving or the washing of each other’s feet in that place, not in that church.
+The one great thing that is needed, the one great thing that is absent.
+There was no self-sacrificial giving in Corinth.
+There was no washing of each other’s feet in that place, not in that church.

-And you know, as we talk about the Charismatic movement, we're dealing with it from a theological and biblical perspective, not a personal one.
-And please understand that even though I might not agree with all of the things that are going on today, the emphasis of I Corinthians 13 has to come ringing into our hearts, doesn’t it?
-That our attitude toward folks who are in the fellowship of Christ, and even folks who are outside of Christ, is to be one of love.
-Even though we want to clarify some issues and help them to see some that perhaps they haven’t looked at carefully.
+And you know, as we talk about the Charismatic movement, we're dealing with it from a theological and a biblical issue, not a personal one.
+And please understand that even though I might not agree with all of the things that are going on today, the emphasis of this chapter has to come ringing into our hearts, doesn’t it?
+That our attitude toward folks who are in the fellowship of Christ, and even folks who are outside of Christ, is to be one of love, even though we may want to clarify some issues and help them to see some that perhaps they haven’t looked at carefully.

 Now, in order to make his point here about love being permanent, Paul contrasts love with three gifts.
 And he makes a very clear contrast to show that the gifts are temporary and love is eternal, that gifts are partial and love is complete, that gifts are elementary and love is mature.
 Those are the three points.
 If you want to keep them in mind, we’ll cover them today and next time.
 Gifts are temporary, gifts are partial, gifts are elementary.
 And the contrasting thought, love is eternal.